 Mystic Asset primarily manages investment accounts on a discretionary basis, though does it on a non-discretionary basis, too.
 Along with these services, the firm may provide financial advice unrelated to securities, covering such topics as estate planning and tax issues.

 Mystic Asset Management uses diversification as its primary strategy.
 It will invest in stocks and bonds, and possibly mutual funds and exchange-traded funds (ETFs).
 Its methods of securities analysis are charting, fundamental analysis, technical analysis and cyclical analysis.

 Financial Independence works almost entirely with individual clients, the majority of whom do not have a high net worth.
 The rest of the firm's client base is comprised of high-net-worth individuals and retirement plans.
 The firm has a $500,000 minimum investment requirement, though it may be willing to waive this under certain circumstances.

-Despite being a fairly small advisory team, Financial Indepence's staff has a handful of certifications.
+Despite being a fairly small advisory team, fee-based Financial Indepence's staff has a handful of certifications.
 These include chartered financial consultant (ChFC), behavioral financial advisor (BFA), accredited investment fiduciary (AIF) and certified financial planner (CFP).

 Financial Independence Background